Salmonella Testing

 Rapid Salmonella PCR

 Polymerase Chain Reaction (PCR) technology amplifies specific DNA fragments unique to the Salmonella genus.
 The process begins with an enrichment phase to revive injured cells in the food matrix, followed by lysis to release DNA.
-The thermal cycler then targets and replicates the invA gene or other specific genetic markers.
+The thermal cycler then targets and replicates Salmonella-specific genetic markers for high-sensitivity detection in food products, environmental sponges, swabs, and water.

 Standard: